History of Zakynthos

 Zakynthos (Ζάκυνθος, Zante in Italian) is a Greek island in the Ionian Sea.
 It is the third largest of the Ionian Islands.
 Today, Zakynthos is a separate regional unit of the Ionian Islands region, and its only municipality.
 It covers an area of 405.55 km2 and its coastline is roughly 123 km in length.
 The name, like all similar names ending in -nthos, is pre-Mycenaean or Pelasgian in origin.
 In Greek mythology the island was said to be named after Zakynthos, the son of a legendary Arcadian chief Dardanus.

-The history of Zakynthos is long and complex, even by Greek standards.
-After the fall of the Byzantine Empire, it has been held by the Kingdom of Naples, the Ottoman Turks, the Republic of Venice, the French, Russians, British, Italians and Germans.
+After the fall of the Byzantine Empire, Zakynthos has been held by the Kingdom of Naples, the Ottoman Turks, the Republic of Venice, the French, Russians, British, Italians and Germans.